 Arizona’s diverse landscapes, biomes, and elevations means there are drastic differences in temperature and weather depending on what part of the state you are visiting.

-The table below is based on the average temperatures and precipitation according to ((insert credible source)) each of the four seasons so you can get a quick visual
+The table below is based on the average temperatures and precipitation for each of the four seasons.
+Use it for a quick visual of the different climates we have to offer.

 Arizona color-coded location Weather key by season